vtrlx/timelessemerald/README.md

 ## Installing

+Check out the [Releases](https://github.com/vtrlx/timelessemerald/releases) page to download patches.
+These patches must be applied to an unmodified English-language ROM of Pokémon Emerald.

-Follow the instructions in the [PRET repository](https://github.com/pret/pokeemerald/blob/master/INSTALL.md)
+To build the ROM yourself, follow the instructions in the [PRET repository](https://github.com/pret/pokeemerald/blob/master/INSTALL.md).